• WORK

 Exhibited in: GA Houses Project 2017 - GA Gallery, Tokyo

-The house is conceived as a soil extrusion rather than an object in landscape.
+The house is conceived as a soil extrusion rather than an object in the landscape.
 Framing views is not a priority, but the creation of a microcosm that allows understanding its unique features by revealing its hidden qualities.

 EL OLIVAR TOWNHOUSE